 Complementary efforts between the PRG Principal Activity and Participatory, Responsive Political Parties Activity around the elections;

-Complementary efforts between the Local Capacity Strengthening Activity and the PRG Principal Activity
+Complementary efforts between the Local Capacity Strengthening Activity and the PRG Principal Activity;

+Coordination between PRG Principal Activity and Impact Evaluation Team on program design, roll-out, and data collection.

 During the electoral period, additional coordination will be required between the PRG Principal Activity; the Participatory, Responsive Political Parties Activity, and USAID’s regional Peace through Elections (P-Elect) Project as it is implemented in Niger.
 This will be primarily in helping to respond to recommendations emanating from Niger’s National Early Warning System for electoral violence as aligns with the mandates, expected results, and means of the PRG Activities.
 More on P-Elect below.